tyrichardson/react-student-list/README.md

+W6D4-React GitHub User List Part 2

+Use the code from your GitHub User List or fork the lecture repository as a starting point.
+Add the following features to your project:

+- [ ] Display a 50px by 50px profile picture to the left of every user in the list
+- [ ] Include a Hide Image button to the right of ever user user in the list
+- [ ] When the Hide Image button is clicked...
+- [ ] Hide the thumbnail image for that user
+- [ ] Switch the text of the button to Show Image
+- [ ] When the Show Image button is clicked
+- [ ] Show the thumbnail image for that user
+- [ ]Switch the text of the button to Hide Image

+NOTE: No server side code required for this.

 # React GitHub Student List

 Before you get started make sure to look through the code that has been provided.
 Server side code to `GET` and `POST` a GitHub user has been provided for you.
 There is also a form in a **component** (`components/StudentForm/StudentForm.js`) that passes data entered by the user back to `App.js`.
 You should not need to modify the StudentForm **component**.